-As we were reviewing priorities for next fiscal year, I noticed hesitation.
-He was struggling on many of the items we discussed as top priorities.
+A VP of Sales called me to get my advice on his priorities for the next fiscal year.
+He was struggling on many of the items we discussed as top priorities for his sales force.
 I sensed that something was holding him back.
 He knew he needed to make changes, but he was afraid to act.
 Fear was impacting his ability to lead.

 Webster’s dictionary defines fear as: